-53. In regard to estates held in proprietary right by the Darbar, the principle adopted in the Mirpur Tabsik, that of considering one anna in each rupee of the revenue demand to represent the measure of owner's right, has been adopted.
-This has been the general practice followed in the revised assessments introduced into the Jammu Provice, and it therefore advocate that the principle be also applied in this tabsil.
-I am unable to defend the principle as fair to the State.
-As already noticed, when discussing the half net assets calculation and the calculation of the State share of each rents, the Darbár's tenants in State-owned village are treated with unnecessary leniency in being assessed to pay practically the same demand as rent as that taken from zamindár proprietors as revenue.
-The addition to the demand on such villages of málikána at anna 1 per rupee is, if the amount is taken in full, but a nominal increase in the rent, and, as a matter of fact, still further increases the difference of treatment accorded to State tenants and that accorded to the tenants of zamindár proprietors.
-Thus the zamindár proprietor may in the Bani Banah Circle take from his tenant holding two ghumaes of hel barans soil rent, equivalent to Bs.
+58. In regard to estates held in proprietary right by the Darbár, the malikane.
+Malika of the State share of cash rents, the Darbár's tenants in State-owned village are treated with unnecessary leniency in being assessed to pay practically the same demand as rent as that taken from zamindár proprietors as revenue.
+The addition to the demand on such villages of málikána at anua 1 per rupee is, if the amount is taken in full, but a nominal increase in the rent, and, as a matter of fact, still further increases the difference of treatment accorded to State tenants and that accorded to the tenants of zamíndár proprietors.
+Thus the zamindár proprietor may in the Bani Banah Circle take from his tenant holding two ghumaos of hel barant soil rent, equivalent to Rs.
 11-6-0 and málikána at annas 2 per rupee of revenue, amounting to Rs.
-2-12-0 per ghumae, i.e., Rs.
+2-12-0 per ghumao, i.e., Rs.
 11-6-0+0-11-0, total Rs.
 12-1-0, of which he has to pay the State as revenue Rs.
 5-8-0.
-While for the same area in an adjoining village owned by the State the State tenant will have to pay only Rs.
-5-8-0+0-5-6 = Rs.
-5-13-6.
-That is, for such a holding, a tenant of a zamindár proprietor has to pay Rs.
+While for the same area in an adjoining village owned by the State the State tenant will have to pay only Rs. $5 \cdot 8 \cdot 0 + 0 \cdot 5 \cdot 6 = Rs.
+5 \cdot 13 \cdot 6$ .
+That is, for such a holding, a tenant of a zamíndár proprietor has to pay Rs.
 6-3-6 more than a State tenant would have to pay the State as rent for the same area.

-From the above it is obvious that the State does not get a fair rent for its land, and that the State tenant is accorded very favourable treatment as compared with the tenant of the zamíudár proprietor.
+From the above it is obvious that the State does not get a fair rent for its land, and that the State tenant is accorded very favourable treatment as compared with the tenant of the zamiudár proprietor.

-59. As usual a separate file has been prepared in regard to each item of revenue or area of land of which the revenue is alienated in muáfi or jágír.
+As usual a separate file has been prepared in regard to each item of 59. revenue or area of land of which the revenue is alienated in Revenue alienated. mudfi or jayir.
 These files have been forwarded for the orders of His Highness the Mahárája in Council.
-The revenue alienated in muáfi is about 2 per cent., and that alienated in jágír is about 19 per cent. of the total revenue demand.
+The revenue alienated in muáfi is about 2 per cent., and that alienated in jágir is about 19 per cent. of the total revenue demand.
 These percentages may be slightly modified by the orders passed on the files by the State Council.

-Where the revenue alienated is in respect of areas situated in State owned villages, the milikana, at anna 1 in each rupes of revenue alienated, will be credited to the State.
+Where the revenue alienated is in respect of areas situated in State owned villages, the $m \cdot i lik \dot{a} n a$ , at anna 1 in each rupee of revenue alienated, will be credited to the State.

-A list of the jágír grants at present existing in the tabsil is given in paragraph 123.
+A list of the jágir grants at present existing in the tabsil is given in paragraph 123.
 There are now 31 such grants.

-60. I recommend that the period of Settlement in the different estates be made terminable with the term of settlement sanctioned for the Manawar, Kotli and Rampur Tahsils, of which tahsils the tract will in future form a part according to the tahsil in which the estate will in future form part.
+I recommend that the period of Settlement in the different estates 60. be made terminable with the term of settlement sanctioned Term of Settlement. for the Manawar, Kotli and Rampur Tahsils, of which tahsils the tract will in future form a part according to the tahsil in which the estate will in future form part.
 To fix the term at fifteen years would prove inconvenient.

-Instellments.
-61. I recommend that the instalments of revenue and the amounts of each instalment be those proposed in paragraph 125, vis.-
+61. I recommend that the instalments of revenue Instalments. and the amounts of each instalment be those proposed in paragraph 125, viz.-

-Kharif instalment from 1st to end Maghar, § of the total demand.
-Rabi , , , , Jeth, § , , , ,
+Kharif instalment from 1st to end Maghar, & of the total demand.
+Rabi Jeth, 3